Stuycs-K/finalproject-10-zhu-ashley-yau-connor/PRESENTATION.md

 | -t | message mask text file |
 | -m | plane mode |
 | -p | plane mode number |

+## Different Planes
+We implemented encryption in different types of images so that the images may clearly be visible in different stegsolve planes.
+These planes are:
+- red, green, blue planes
+- xor plane
+- random plane
+- gray plane